MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 **Sample scenario**

-In this scenario, you'll create a project, a team member, four tasks, and two resource assignments.
-Next, you'll update one task, update the project, update a resource assignment contour, delete one task, delete one resource assignment, and create a task dependency.
+In this scenario, you create a project, a team member, four tasks, and two resource assignments.
+Next, you update one task, update the project, update a resource assignment contour, delete one task, delete one resource assignment, and create a task dependency.

 ```csharp
 Entity project = CreateProject();